rtmigo/file_errors/README.md

 > How to understand that the exception was thrown due to the absence of a file?
 >
-> Some OSs report missing file or missing parent directory as two different errors.
-Others report both problems as the same error.
-Dart throws the same type of exception not only for these two errors, but also for any file errors.
+> For OSs report a missing file and a missing parent directory are two
+> different errors.
+Other OSs see them as the same error.
+On any OSs Dart
+> throws the same type of exception not only for these two errors,
+> but also for any file errors.
+The exception has `int` error code, but the
-You can try to analyze the `int` error code, but error codes on different systems are different.
+> error codes are different on different OSs.

 </details>